mesosphere-backup/training/velocity-training-09-2016/dcos-101.md

 ### GUI - Log In

-Visit the IP of a DC/OS master node (or a master node load balancer) in a browser.
+1. Enter the IP of a DC/OS master node (or a master node load balancer) in a browser
+1. Select a supported OAuth authorizer (Google, Github, or Microsoft)
+1. Follow the authorizer specific instructions to log in

+    The first user to log in will have a new account created for them automatically.
+    Subsequent users will need to be invited by the logged in user.

 ![Login Screen](images/dcos-login.png)

-Log in with a supported OAuth-compatible account (Google, Github, or Microsoft).

-The first user to log in will have a new account created for them automatically.

 ### GUI - Create Accounts

 Once the first account has been created, new users must be invited by a current user.

+1. Select `System` in the left navigation panel to access the system overview page
+1. Select the `Organization` tab to access the user list page
+1. Select `New User` to open the user invite screen
-To invite users, navigate to the `System` page, select the `Organization` tab, select `New User`, enter the OAuth-compatible email of the new user, and select `Add User`.
+1. In the `Email` field, enter the OAuth-compatible email of the new user
+1. Select `Add User` to create the user account and send an invitation email

 ![User List](images/dcos-user-list.png)

-The new user will shortly receive an email inviting them to log in to the cluster.

 ### GUI - Create Service